TWO RIVERS FOOD HUB RESTRUCTURES:

 Cultivating connections for local foods.

-- By purchasing Processing and Storage equipment, such as a portable vegetable brush line and large scale agricultural coolers and freezers to rent to local farmers who may not have the means to build or buy these things for themselves.
+- By offering access to Processing and Storage equipment, such as large scale agricultural coolers and freezers to rent to local farmers who may not have the means to build or buy these things for themselves.